symp1ex/cladoup_files/README.md

 "language": "en" - English (Google Translate) "language": "ru" - Russian language.

-*To work on Windows 7, you may need to install security update KB3063858.
-For the 32-bit version, the offline installer is in the archive.
+*On Win7 and Embedded you may get an error message, then you will need to install security update KB3063858.
+(Googled by update number and Windows name, weighs 900kb.
+There is a separate installer for Win7 and a separate one for Embedded.